 We welcome translations of articles previously not published in English, or articles that use foreign language terms.
 Below we provide some suggestions for how to format these pieces.

-Unless the meaning is widely known in English, foreign language terms and phrases appearing in the main body of the article (including titles) can be italicized.
-Additionally, the first time the word appears in the text it can be followed by a clear translation enclosed in parentheses.
+- Unless the meaning is widely known in English, foreign language terms and phrases appearing in the main body of the article (including titles) should be italicized.

 Chinese language sources can be transliterated according to the Hànyǔ Pīnyīn system.

 European language sources can be written including accents.
 Cyrillic languages can be transliterated according to either the GOST 7.79 (2002) or BGN/PCGN romanisation systems.

 Japanese language sources can be transliterated according to the Modified Hepburn system with the exception of place names (Tokyo, etc.) or the names of well-known individuals or organisations that are commonly transliterated without macrons.